History of banking in the United Kingdom: 19th century

-In 1844 the government introduced the Bank Charter Act to regulate the issuing of bank notes.
 Two banking collapses, one in 1866 and another in 1878 caused significant reputation damage but in consequence record keeping and accounting improved.
 The resulting new organisations became huge bureaucracies with a board of directors, general manager, secretary and an army of accounting clerks.

+Banknote issuance by English banks other than the Bank of England became increasingly marginal.
+At a hearing in 1875, Walter Bagehot advocated authorizing all banks to issue banknotes, but his recommendation was not retained.
+In 1880, there were still 157 banks of issue in England and Wales, issuing notes for a total value of slightly above 6 million pounds.
+By 1900, there were only 55 with slightly above 2 million in circulation, and by 1914, just 11 with only £401,719 worth.

 In 1896 twenty smaller private banks formed a new joint-stock bank.
 The leading partners of the new bank, which was named Barclay and Company, were already connected by a web of family, business and religious relationships.
 The company became known as the Quaker Bank, because this was the family tradition of the founding families.
 This bank eventually became Barclays PLC.

 20th century

 Between the wars, there was a decline to match the general depression of the time.
 But the banks fought back by taking action to recruit less wealthy customers and by introducing small saving schemes.

 It would take until 1950 for real recovery where there was a huge increase in provincial branch offices and the emergence of the high street bank.
 Relaxation of some controls over mergers and acquisitions led to consolidation in the 1960s in which the Big Five became the Big Four, along with the takeover of several regional banks (Martins, District Bank, National Bank, Glyn Mills and William Deacons).
 At the same time the government launched a new banking service, the National Girobank.
-In 1976 the Banking Act increased the supervisory role of the Bank of England.
+The Banking Act 1976 increased the supervisory role of the Bank of England.

 Introduction of computing, credit cards and many new services continued to drive the expansion of banks and as deregulation was introduced competitiveness increased.
-Banks improved services, refurbished antiquated premises and brought in further technology such as ATM.
+Banks improved services, refurbished antiquated premises and brought in further technology such as ATMs, including the first in the world at Barclays Bank, Enfield on June 27, 1967.

+The legal landscape surrounding credit was fragmented and lacked a cohesive framework.
+The Consumer Credit Act 1974, a major reform, was enacted to regulate consumer credit and hire agreements and to protect consumers from potentially unfair practices within the burgeoning credit market.
+Its scope encompassed a wide array of credit agreements, including credit cards, personal loans, hire purchase agreements, and point-of-sale finance deals.